 He has worked regularly as Guest Conductor with Het Brabants Orkest (Holland), Polish National Radio Symphony Orchestra, Frankfurt Radio Symphony Orchestra, Bayerische Rundfunk Orchester, Komische Oper Berlin, Luzerner Sinfonieorchester, Staatsorchester Rheinische Philharmonie and the Staatsphilharmonie Rheinland-Pfalz.
 Other guest appearances have included the BBC Symphony Orchestra, City of Birmingham Symphony Orchestra, Philharmonia Orchestra, National Symphony Orchestra, Northern Sinfonia, RTE Concert Orchestra (Dublin), Mitteldeutscher Rundfunk Sinfonieorchester (Leipzig), Radio-Sinfonieorchester (Stuttgart), Cologne Radio Symphony Orchestra, Brandenburger Symphoniker, SWR Rundfunkorchester (Kaiserslauten), Kassel Stadttheater, Jena Philharmoniker, Limburgs Symphonie Orkest (Holland), New Japan Philharmonic Orchestra, Tokyo Philharmonic Orchestra, Orchestre National Bordeaux Aquitaine, the Fondazione Arturo Toscanini (Parma), Lausanne Opera and the Teatro Verdi Trieste.
 From 1989 to 1993 he was Associate Conductor of the Orquestra do Porto (Orquestra Classica do Porto, Portugal).
 He was Assistant Conductor in Strasbourg both at the Philharmonic Orchestra and at the Opéra du Rhin from 1997 to 2002.

 His CD recording of Odna was released in January 2008 and went immediately into the top 5 of the Naxos new release best-selling charts.
 Several other highly-acclaimed world première Shostakovich recordings have since been issued, in particular the first version of the Ninth Symphony, made at the personal invitation of the composer’s widow.
-In 2012 he will make his debut with the Orquestra Ciudad de Granada, Thessaloniki State Symphony Orchestra and the Malaysian Philharmonic Orchestra.
-During 2012 he will also give the Swiss première of Debussy’s opera The Fall of the House of Usher.
-His debut with the London Philharmonic Orchestra is planned for the 2012-3 season.
+In 2012 he made his debut with the Orquestra Ciudad de Granada, Thessaloniki State Symphony Orchestra and the Malaysian Philharmonic Orchestra.
+During 2012 he gave the Swiss première of Debussy’s opera The Fall of the House of Usher.

 “A nugget of pure gold … the BBC Symphony Orchestra … under Mark Fitz-Gerald produced a revelation.”
 (The Independent)